CorentinJ/Real-Time-Voice-Cloning/README.md

 ## Get Started
 ### Requirements
-Please use the setup.sh or setup.bat if your on linux and windows respictevly to install the dependancies, and requirements.
+Please use the setup.sh or setup.bat if you're on linux and windows respictevly to install the dependancies, and requirements.
 Currently only python 3.7.x is supported.

 #### Install Manually:
 You will need [PyTorch](https://pytorch.org/get-started/locally/) (>=1.0.1) installed first, then run `pip install -r requirements.txt` to install the necessary packages.

 ### After install Steps
-Next you will need pretrained models if you don't plan to train your own.
-Those can be downloaded at [models](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models).
-These models were trained with a cuda device, so they'll produce finiky result for a cpu.
-New models will need to be produced first.
-(As of 5/1/20) Download the models, and uncompress them in this root folder.
-They should result in /encoder/saved_models, /synthesizer/saved_models, and /vocoder/saved_models.
+Next you will need [pretrained models](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models) if you don't plan to train your own.
+These models were trained on a cuda device, so they'll produce finicky results for a cpu.
+New CPU models will need to be produced first.
+(As of 5/1/20)
+Download the models, and uncompress them in this root folder.
+If done correctly, it should result as /encoder/saved_models, /synthesizer/saved_models, and /vocoder/saved_models.

 ### Test installation
 When you believe you have all the neccesary soup, test the program by running `python demo_cli.py`.
 If all tests pass, you're good to go.
 To use the cpu, use the option `--cpu`.

 ### Generate Audio from dataset
 There are a few preconfigured options for datasets.
 One in perticular, [`LibriSpeech/train-clean-100`](http://www.openslr.org/resources/12/train-clean-100.tar.gz) is made to work from demo_toolbox.py.
-When you download this dataset, you can locate the directory anywhere, but creating a folder in this directory named datasets is recommended.
+When you download this dataset, you can locate the directory anywhere, but creating a folder in this directory named `datasets` is recommended.

 To run the toolbox, use `python demo_toolbox.py -d datasets` if you followed the recommendation for directory location.
 Otherwise, include the full path to the dataset.